jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ## SpeciesAuthor

-The latin binomial name of the species as reported in the publication.
+The Latin binomial name of the species as reported in the publication.
 Note that this may not be the same as the currently accepted name.
 This should be recorded as "Genus_species".
 It should _always_ include the genus and the species names.
 Where the paper authors have given infra-specific names information on variety and subspecies should also be added (see below).

 __var.__ - Where the publication refers to an intraspecific variety, this is indicated with "var." followed by the variety name, e.g. “Pityopsis_aspera_var._aspera"
 __subsp.__ - Where the study refers to an intraspecific subspecies, this is indicated with "subsp." followed by the subspecies name, e.g. "Anthyllis_vulneraria_subsp._alpicola"

 The word following “var.”, “subsp.” or “cf.” must not be capitalized.
-Excel will try to capitalize it via autocorrect because it follows a period punctuation.
+Excel will try to capitalize it via auto-correct because it follows a period punctuation.

 Always use an underscore "_" to substitute spaces (e.g. write "Cryptantha_flava"" instead of "Cryptantha flava").

 If two or more different demographic studies exist for a particular species, these should be digitized with concatenated numbers after the genus_species starting with “2” (e.g. “Rosa_sempervirens”, “Rosa_sempervirens_2”, “Rosa_sempervirens_3”).

-Exactly the same naming convension __must__ be used in both the Species Descriptor and Stacked Matrix files.
+Exactly the same naming convention __must__ be used in both the Species Descriptor and Stacked Matrix files.

 ************************************************